DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - Finding a way to *dynamically deliver story content* to the player
 - Finding a way to *tutorialize information* within the game's narrative

-#### Rethinking the Room Clear Portal Spawns
+#### Rethinking the "Room Clear" Portal Spawns

 - As it is right now, portals sometimes spawn on the room's exit portal.
 The player cannot leave the room without interacting with the dialogue portal first.
 - This is kinda annoying because it forces the player to stop and listen to whatever Allister's allies have to say, even if it's not important.
-This leads to players who don't care
+This leads to players who don't care skipping all dialogue, which is not what we want.

-I think having the choice to engage with these might be a little more natural feeling
+- Instead, I think giving players the choice to engage with the dialogue portals would be a lot better.

 ### Avoid Long Unbroken Conversations
 - One thing I've seen a little of through playtesting is just how little tolerance players can have for long portions of dialogue